 DCYF continues to utilize "Active Contract Management" (ACM), a framework by which the Department coordinates shared data with providers on outcomes and process measures relevant to the services they provide.
 The team works together to find solutions and make improvements on those outcome areas and track progress.
 This is a concept that has shown good results with our Family Care Community Partners (FCCPs), where ACM has been successful in improving assessment completion times and timeliness of first face-to-face visit with the family, and, most importantly, prevention of deeper involvement with the DCYF.
-The Department recently expanded the ACM process with group home and semi-independent living providers for teens where we hope to achieve similar successes.
+Over the past 5+ years the Department has expanded ACM to congregate care providers and resource family providers.
+The